unccd/Prais4-reporting-manual/voluntary_targets_and_others.md

 Furthermore, Parties are encouraged to outline the linkages with the SDGs, indicate opportunities to create leverage and synergies with their countries’ socio-economic, climate change and biodiversity agendas, and collaborate with other multilateral environmental agreements.

+#### Step 3.
+Save form and make available for review

+Once the form has been completed and verified by the Parties, it should be marked as “In Review” and saved.
+Once the UNCCD has completed its review and any review comments have been resolved by the Parties, the form can be marked as “Finalized” and saved.

 ## 6.3.
 Additional Indicators

 ### 6.3.1.
 Introduction